DennisNeu/standing-tracker/README.md

 - **Total Time Tracking**: Track total time spent standing (*gamification*).
 - **Data Logging**: Persistent storage of session data for historical reference.

-Still heavily WIP (total time does not dynamically update, no highscore functionality, no protection against cross site request forgery; however the app is supposed to be local-only)
+Still heavily WIP (no highscore functionality, no protection against cross site request forgery; however the app is supposed to be local-only)